Donovan Forbes

-Donovan Barrington Forbes is a former American football quarterback.
-He was the starting quarterback of the Texas Longhorns for one game in 1989, and a backup from 1986-1989.
+Donovan Barrington Forbes is an American former football quarterback.
+He was the starting quarterback of the Texas Longhorns for one game in 1989, and a backup from 1986–1989.
 He was the second black quarterback to ever start a game for the University of Texas.

 High school

 Donovan Forbes was a three-sport star athlete at Baytown Sterling where he made all-District in football, basketball and baseball.
 He was voted to the 1985 Texas High School All-Star team by the Texas High School Coaches Association and was ranked as one of the top ten quarterback recruits in the South.
 As a sophomore, he played defensive back and he started at quarterback in both his junior and senior years of high school.
 He was also a starter on the basketball team where he earned All-District first team honors and a star pitcher in baseball as well.

 College Football

 Forbes was a tall, strong-armed quarterback adept at running the option whose career never met up to its promise as he struggled with weight, injuries, academic issues, fumbles and limited opportunities.

 After redshirting for the 1985 season he spent 1986 as a back-up quarterback to Bret Stafford.
 He first saw playing time in the Oklahoma game in which he and Stafford combined to complete a then school record 22 of 39 passes in a losing effort.
 He saw limited action in 3 other games that season.

 Forbes played in only one game, against Oregon State, in 1987, and only two games in 1988.
 But he played an important, if infamous, role in the last of those 1988 games.
 In the final game of the season, against in-state rival Texas A&M, Texas had come back from a 28-point deficit to trail by only 4 with 4 minutes left.
 With Texas threatening to score again, Forbes was brought into the game with Texas on the Aggies 34 yard line and 3:20 left in the game.
 On a 3rd down option play, Forbes made a bad pitch which the Aggies recovered, and Texas never got the ball back again.
-Texas finished the season at 4-7, its worst record since 1956.
+Texas finished the season at 4–7, its worst record since 1956.